-The magnetic part of the traditional electromagnetic lock is made up of numerous E-shaped thin ferrous metal plates positioned adjacent to one another, creating a full E. Lying on their back, they shape the three metal lines on the face of the magnet.
+The magnetic part of the traditional electromagnetic lock is made up of numerous E-shaped thin ferrous metal plates positioned adjacent to one another, creating a complete E. Lying on their back, they shape the three metal lines on the face of the magnet.

-The size and the number of the E shaped plates define the holding force of their electromagnetic lock.
+The size and the number of the E-shaped plates define the holding force of their electromagnetic lock.
 A copper cable twisting generates the magnetic field that results from the flow of Direct Current (DC).
 Then you install electronics to finish the circuitry.

 A ferrous metal strike plate or armature assembly finishes the locking mechanism.
 Once working, this spring-loaded plate is level against the electromagnet.
 The strike plate offers sufficient surface area if there is settling or wear.
-Also, protects against tampering and could withstand removal of the mounting screws.
+Also, it protects against tampering and could withstand the removal of the mounting screws.

 Power and holding force